DIY Saunas

 The short answer is no, but to get in more detail as to why it costs more than a prefab one and if it's possible to make it cheaper, let's see where the costs of a sauna come from.

-Body - The wood that you will use to build the walls and roof of your DIY sauna can range from $3 to $35 per square foot, pine being the cheapest and redwood the most expensive.
+Body - The wood that you will use to build the walls and roof of your DIY sauna plans can range from $3 to $35 per square foot, pine being the cheapest and redwood the most expensive.
 The bigger your sauna, the more wood you will need for your project; hence the cost increases.

 Wooden wall of a sauna